Course – LS – All

 }

-This method will just return the string Hello world, instead of returning a view whose name is Hello world, like a more typical MVC application.
+Thus, this method will just return the string Hello world instead of returning a view whose name is Hello world, like a more typical MVC application.

-With @ResponseBody, we can return pretty much any media type, as long as we have a corresponding HTTP Message converter that can handle and marshal it to the output stream.
+With @ResponseBody we can return pretty much any media type, as long as we have a corresponding HTTP Message converter that can handle and marshall that to the output stream.

 4. Using produces for Returning Images